RiCkymare00/Master-QML/Riccardo_Marega/README.md

-# Riccardo's material from the MU1 in Quantum Machine Learning
+# Material from the MU1 in Quantum Machine Learning

 All the course notes are available in this page and named as QML_Mod* according to the module they refer to.